 - An online platform (My Concern) is used for staff to report any safeguarding concerns.
 The DSL and Deputy DSLs have access to this from home and can respond to any safeguarding concerns as they are raised.
 Should all members of the DSL team become ill at this time of closure, there are additional Safeguarding Officers and issues will be overseen by another member of the Senior Team to ensure appropriate actions have been taken.
-Where necessary, support from elsewhere within the Trust will be sought. - Should Parents/Carers have any concerns about the safety of their child during school closure, contact can be made with the DSL or Deputy DSLs by using the school telephone number or the following e mail addresses: - Designated Safeguarding Lead: Daniel Sargent, Senior Assistant Headteacher d.sargent@valleypark.viat.org.uk - Deputy Designated Safeguarding Lead: Margaret Hutchinson, Headteacher - m.hutchinson@valleypark.viat.org.uk, Andrew Whatley, Deputy Headteacher - a.whatley@valleypark.viat.org.uk and Ross Blyth, Senior Assistant Headteacher - r.blyth@valleypark.viat.org.uk - o Emails sent to manager@valleypark.viat.org.uk are monitored centrally, including in the event of Virtual School being deployed. - Staff will continue to look after the wellbeing and safety of our students through virtual school activities, whereby students will follow their normal daily timetable, staff in regular contact with students and colleagues, and teachers/pastoral staff will raise any concerns regarding wellbeing and attendance via the appropriate channels. - Students considered to be particularly vulnerable will be supported with more regular personalised contact from pastoral staff, SENCOs and welfare leads, and provision of in-school learning will be priortised. - School provision will be put in place for children of Key Worker parents/carers and vulnerable students when appropriate.
+Where necessary, support from elsewhere within the Trust will be sought. - Should Parents/Carers have any concerns about the safety of their child during school closure, contact can be made with the DSL or Deputy DSLs by using the school telephone number or the following e mail addresses: - Designated Safeguarding Lead: Daniel Sargent, Senior Assistant Headteacher d.sargent@valleypark.viat.org.uk - Deputy Designated Safeguarding Lead: Ross Blyth, Senior Assistant Headteacher r.blyth@valleypark.viat.org.uk, Nickie Collison, Assistant Headteacher - n.collison@valleypark.viat.org.uk, Martin Kilner, Assistant Headteacher - m.kilner@valleypark.viat.org.uk, Kate Bayman, Assistant Headteacher - k.bayman@valleypark.viat.org.uk - Designated Safeguarding Officer: Janie Turner j.turner@valleypark.viat.org.uk - Emails sent to manager@valleypark.viat.org.uk are monitored centrally, including in the event of Virtual School being deployed. - Staff will continue to look after the wellbeing and safety of our students through virtual school activities, whereby students will follow their normal daily timetable, staff in regular contact with students and colleagues, and teachers/pastoral staff will raise any concerns regarding wellbeing and attendance via the appropriate channels. - Students considered to be particularly vulnerable will be supported with more regular personalised contact from pastoral staff, SENCOs and welfare leads, and provision of in-school learning will be prioritised. - School provision will be put in place for children of Key Worker parents/carers and vulnerable students when appropriate.
 Staff at the provision will have had safeguarding training and there will be an allocated Duty DSL on site. - All forms of abuse are a priority for follow up action and any new cases will be dealt with in liaison with the appropriate external agencies by the DSL or Deputy DSL. - Parents/Carers have been reminded to pay particular attention to their child's online safety at a time of increased use of social media and other online platforms.
 Security measures are in place across all school software, monitoring student use.
-Any concerns will be flagged to the DSL or Deputy DSL and or Online Safety Coordinator (for education support) for ongoing action as necessary. - School staff will continue to adhere to 'whistle blowing' procedures should they become concerned about the safety of a colleague working within school.
+Any concerns will be flagged to the DSL or Deputy DSL and or Online Safety Coordinator (for education support) for ongoing action as necessary.

+• School staff will continue to adhere to 'whistle blowing' procedures should they become concerned about the safety of a colleague working within school.